myelintek/documentation/user/quick_start.rst

 ====================================

-After the previous model training experiment, here we will submit a training job and then view the training reults:
+After the previous model training experiment, here we will submit a training job and then view the training results:

 #) Click on the *more* button.
 #) Click on the *Submit* menu item.